citp/privacy-policy-historical/a/al/all/allbestmessages.com.md

-> *The following text is extracted and transformed from the allbestmessages.com privacy policy that was archived on 2016-10-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161021193308id_/http%3A//www.allbestmessages.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the allbestmessages.com privacy policy that was archived on 2017-03-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170326041016id_/http%3A//www.allbestmessages.co/privacy-policy.php) for the most accurate reproduction.*

 # Privacy Policy

-This declaration reveals the practices privacy for all services, categories and pages offered by allbestmessages.com
+This declaration reveals the practices privacy for all services, categories and pages offered by allbestmessages.co

 Personally Provided Information

-You don’ have to suggest us personal and private information to visit our site [www.allbestmessages.com](http://www.allbestmessages.com/) .
+You don’ have to suggest us personal and private information to visit our site [www.allbestmessages.co](http://www.allbestmessages.co/) .
 If you desire to suggest us with more detail and information through an e-mail message, comments, inquiry form & a lot of other different ways, then our team maintain the detail & information as long as very vital to react to your inquiry, questions, or to reach the stated cause of the communication as well as records them for lots of statistical reasons.
 Apart from for certified law enforcement scrutiny, our squad does not give, share, sell or change any personal information to a 3rd party.

 Website Traffic Analysis Software